|

 of local and global scenarios, it would be very unlikely if interest rate

+increases did not lead to higher insurance premiums."
 The higher incidence of motor vehicle accidents is definitely a reason why

 insurance costs are on the rise, according to Vivian Pearson, the spokeswoman